 Don’t forget to look at any benefits you may have through your employer beyond your health insurance.
 Many companies offer various perks through employee assistance programs, including companies that can help you coordinate emergency medical care and transport if you need it.
 Again, it’s better to know what benefits you’re entitled to and never need them than to be far from home and facing an emergency you’re not prepared for.

 6. Consider Travel Insurance

-Depending on your situation and existing coverage, travel insurance can either be a good investment against bad luck or a waste of money.
+Depending on your situation and existing coverage, travel insurance from Allianz Travel can either be a good investment against bad luck or a waste of money.
 By researching travel insurance and considering whether you really need to buy it, you can save yourself money and headaches while traveling.